Neomonkey1/Basic-Csharp-projects/README.md

 # C# and .NET Projects
-Here are a lot of small projects I did for "The Tech Academy" using C# and .NET framework.
+Here are a lot of small projects and a few big ones I did for "The Tech Academy" using C# and .NET framework.
 ---
 ## Projects
 [TwentyOne](https://github.com/Neomonkey1/Basic-C--projects/tree/main/TwentyOne)